Here are the details of the Small Footprint VMware Tanzu Application Service for VMs (TAS for VMs) tile for Operations Manager.

 A standard TAS for VMs deployment must have at least 13 VMs, but Small Footprint TAS for VMs requires only four.

-Note: Small Footprint TAS for VMs is compatible with Ops Manager service tiles.
+Small Footprint TAS for VMs is compatible with Operations Manager service tiles.

 Small Footprint TAS for VMs is also ideal for the following use cases:

-Proof-of-concept installations: Deploy Ops Manager quickly and with a small footprint for evaluation or testing purposes.
+Proof-of-concept installations: Deploy Operations Manager quickly and with a small footprint for evaluation or testing purposes.

-Sandbox installations: Use Small Footprint TAS for VMs as a Ops Manager operator sandbox for tasks such as testing compatibility.
+Sandbox installations: Use Small Footprint TAS for VMs as a Operations Manager operator sandbox for tasks such as testing compatibility.

 Service tile R&D: Test a service tile against Small Footprint TAS for VMs instead of a standard TAS for VMs deployment to increase efficiency and reduce cost.